ibrahemrass/rassdemo/read03d.md

 The main header or footer that appears at the top or battom every page on the site
  - Navigation <niv>
+ element is used to
+contain the major navigational blocks on the site such as the primary site navigation

+- Articles <article>
+ acts as
+a container for any section of a page that could stand alone and potentially be syndicated.
+- asides <aside>
+ has two
+purposes, depending on whether it is inside an <article>
+element or no
+if it is inside , it should contain information that is related to the article if not , it should contain information about the entire page

+## Helping Older Browsers Understand
+if u have a  Internet Explorer 9 you are ok but if u have  Internet Explorer 8 or less u need to help him to understand the html and u have to ues  JavaScript for that